satishdevops777/Devops/Aws.md

 - Most AWS services are region-scoped

-**✅ Factors to Consider When Choosing an AWS Region** **1.
-Latency & Proximity to Users**
+**✅ Factors to Consider When Choosing an AWS Region**

+**1. Latency & Proximity to Users**
 - Pick a region closest to your end users or business operations.
 - Lower network latency → better performance (important for customer-facing apps).
 - Example: If most users are in India → choose ap-south-1 (Mumbai).
+- Proximity = how physically close the AWS Region (data center) is to your end users, applications, or your company’s own infrastructure.

 **2. Compliance & Data Residency**
 - Some industries (banking, healthcare, government) require data to remain in a specific country.